rickhanlonii/jest-coverage-leak/README.md

 ## Overview

-Minimal example for a Jest leak using coverage in React components
+Minimal example for a Jest leak using coverage

 ### Testing